HirokiHamaguchi/latexlint/README.md

 ## Note

 As stated in the [Rules](#rules), false positives and false negatives may occur.
-We apologize for inconvenience.
+We apologize for the inconvenience.
 If you find any errors, please report them via [GitHub Issues](https://github.com/hari64boli64/latexlint/issues).

-**We are always welcome any kind of feedback, suggestions, and pull requests!**
+**We always welcome any kind of feedback, suggestions, and pull requests!**

 When writing papers, please ensure you follow the style specified by the academic society or publisher.

-We wish our extension will help you write papers.
+We hope our extension will help you write papers.

 ## Change Log